enhancedsociety/solsa/README.md

 The main challenges to overcome appear to be:
     - seamless installation and configuration of all tools
-    - invocation of each tools taking into account its specificities (sometimes on things as simple as where contracts need to be located)
+    - invocation of each tool taking into account its specifics (sometimes on things as simple as where contracts need to be located)

 ### Strategy